gtumedei/irs-project/docs/report.md

 ### Obstacle avoidance

 The second control program, and the last that we were able to realize using only the basic kit, is the obstacle avoidance one.
-This controller consist of two behaviors, one for randomly wandering around the environment, and the other to actually avoid detected obstacles.
+This controller consists of two behaviors, one for randomly wandering around the environment, and the other to actually avoid detected obstacles.

-#### Design
+**Design**

 When approaching this type of problem using a single frontal ultrasonic sensor there are basically two possibilities, which depend on the type of robot kit being used.
 If the sensor can be moved through a servo motor, we can use an algorithm that periodically scans the environment around the agent, which can then more effectively avoid obstacles since it is, potentially, free of blind spots.
 In our case, the ultrasonic sensor is mounted directly to the robot's chassis, which, as pointed out below, leads to some disadvantages and problems that can hardly be avoided.

 The control program we designed is structured in two behaviors, one for wandering and the other for obstacle avoidance.
 The first one is the default and has a simple random check that, on each loop, gives the robot a 3,33% chance of turning to the left, 3,33% to the right, and the rest of going forward.
 To give the robot a more human-like wandering behavior, there is also an additional check, that for simplicity is not shown in the flow chart below, which prevents the robot from turning more than once every 5 seconds.

 The obstacle avoidance behavior gets activated when the robot detects an object at a distance lower than 20cm.
-Given that the robot is unable to know the direction of the obstacle, it chooses a random direction (left or right) and turns towards it.
+Given that the robot is unable to know where the obstacle is, it chooses a random direction (left or right) and turns towards it.
 While turning, if the distance gets reduces below 5cm, then it means that the robot chose the wrong direction, so it should turn in the opposite one to avoid a collision.

 Based on the move that the robot performs on each Arduino loop, it then runs a delay, that can assume the following values:
 - 100ms if the robot is in wandering mode and going forward